GudditiOrg/Kubernetes/README.md

 # Istio Installation:

-https://istio.io/latest/docs/setup/getting-started/#download
+### what is Istio:
+Istio, an open-source service mesh, integrates into existing distributed applications, offering uniform security, connectivity, and monitoring.
+It enables load balancing, secure communication, and traffic control without extensive coding.
+Its control plane provides features like encryption, routing rules, and metrics, making Istio versatile and capable of complex deployments.
+Istio runs on Kubernetes and has a diverse ecosystem of contributors and integrations.
+You can install Istio or use vendor products for management. https://istio.io/latest/docs/setup/getting-started/#download

 <li> Go to the Istio release https://github.com/istio/istio/releases/, page to download the installation file for your OS, or download and extract the latest release automatically (Linux or macOS):